Hidden Facts Could Slow the Rise of the BRICS Payment System

 free capital flow.

-The Chinese mainland chooses the first two, while Hong Kong opts for the latter two.
+The Chinese mainland strives to reconcile the "impossible trinity" with strict capital controls, while Hong Kong opts for the latter two.

 The distinctions help China avoid larger-scale capital outflows and at the same time provide a gateway to connect with the world.
 This means that China may need first to figure out a destination for its offshore financial center’s currency amid de-dollarization as it can’t afford to lose this flexibility.